nesi/support-docs/docs/GUIDE.md

 When converting a filename for the nav/title the `.md` will be dropped and 'snake_case' and 'kebab-case' will both be rendered with spaces, e.g. 'Snake case' and 'Kebab case' respectively.

-The first letter of the filename will be capitalised, but not any subsiquent words.
+The first letter of the filename will be capitalised, but not any subsequent words.

 (Note: Choose only one for naming convention)

 ### Sub Headers

 Unless setting a title, the first 'real' header will be an H2.
-It's fine to have text before the first header if it is relevent to the entire page.
+It's fine to have text before the first header if it is relevant to the entire page.

 No skipping levels, e.g.